Devante Rodney: Rochdale

 On 15 June 2022, Rodney signed for Rochdale from Walsall on a two-year deal after Walsall and Rochdale agreed a transfer; manager Robbie Stockdale said that "we want hungry players who we can also develop, and Devante falls into that category".
 He finished as the club's top-scorer with 12 goals from 45 games in the 2022–23 season, as Rochdale were relegated following a last place finish in the English Football League; this tally included a brace against Sutton United in the final home game of the season at Spotland Stadium.
 He missed the start of the 2023–24 season due to illness, though was linked with a return to the EFL after finishing the season strongly.
 On 21 June 2024, Rodney signed a new two-year contract with Rochdale.
 He scored 19 goals in 39 appearances during the 2024–25 season, including a brace in the play-off quarter-final defeat to Southend United.
 He signed a new two-year contract in July 2025.
+He said all my career "I've chased happiness and I feel like I've found it here".
+He scored eight goals in 43 league games in the 2025–26 campaign.
+On 10 May, Rochdale defeated Boreham Wood on penalties in the play-off final to secure promotion back into the EFL.